ClearCreekSci/ccs_dl_enclosures/WeatherDataLogger/README.md

 # Introduction
 This is a collection of [OpenSCAD](https://openscad.org/) source files, modelling various enclosures for the Clear Creek Scientific Weather Data logger.
 The models are split into a bottom half and a top half.
 There are multiple variations of the bottom and top halves, each offering different features.
-You should choose one each of the bottom and half files to produce the enclosure you want.
+You should choose one each of the bottom and top files to produce the enclosure you want.
 See the list below for a description of each file:

 ## Version 0001 (Enclosure for Raspberry Pi Zero and Adafruit BME280 sensor)